OttieOtter

 McKinney Falls Hike and Bike Trail

-We saw several birds while hiking around in the park, but most notable was this Eastern Bluebird perched on a fence post near the ruins of the Horse Trainer's Cabin.
+We saw several birds while hiking in the park, but most notable was this Eastern Bluebird perched on a fence post near the ruins of the Horse Trainer's Cabin.

 Eastern Bluebird